Keeping web applications fast

 If your application has big separate parts - say a public frontend and an admin backend - that work very differently, keep their stylesheets and scripts separate.
 Only share what you need.

 Before optimizing, always measure.
-Use a tool like Google's PageSpeed Insights.
+Use a tool like.
 Then do things like

 - Use a CDN.